-In November 2020, voters elected Senator Cris Dush to represent the 25th Senatorial District, which includes Cameron, Clinton, Elk, Jefferson, McKean, Potter and Tioga Counties and portions of Clearfield County.
-Prior to his election to the state Senate, Cris served as a member of the Pennsylvania House of Representatives for six years, representing the 66th Legislative District.
+In November 2020, voters elected Senator Cris Dush to represent the 25th Senatorial District, which included Cameron, Clinton, Elk, Jefferson, McKean, Potter and Tioga Counties and portions of Clearfield County.
+Due to Dec.
+1, 2022 redistricting, he now represents, Cameron, Clinton, Elk, McKean, Potter and Part of Jefferson and Centre Counties.

-As a state Senator, his priorities include reducing government spending and over-regulation, working to balance budgets, and fighting against tax increases.
+His priorities as state senator include reducing government spending and over-regulation, working to balance budgets, and fighting against tax increases.
+His service has been notable in his protection of constitutional separation of powers.
 He is a strong supporter of 2nd amendment rights and will work to protect the constitutional rights of Pennsylvanians, to protect the freedoms they enjoy.

 A native of Brookville, Cris graduated from Brookville Area High School in 1979 and attended Clarion State College before enlisting in the U.S. Air Force.
 While serving in the Air Force, Cris held positions as a law enforcement specialist, law enforcement patrolman, flight chief (shift leader), Hostage Negotiation Team Chief, Anti-Terrorism Program Manager and Resource Protection Technical Consultant to the U.S. Department of Defense and NASA.